 The dominoes fell quickly after that.
 Thanks to a ravenous hunger for all things Broadway, a very active presence on the Musicals.net forums, and a pretty open social schedule, I spent my freshman year of high school working my way through the rest of Sondheim’s shows.
 I don’t remember if I did it in any real order, but I know Company came after Sweeney.
 I know, surprisingly, I came to Into the Woods late.
 I gave Passion several tries before it finally clicked with me somewhere around my junior year.
 I got a boxset of proshot DVDs for my 17th birthday.
 His monumental books Finishing the Hat and Look, I Made a Hat were published my senior year.
 Senior year was also when I played the Baker in Into the Woods (a role I would get the opportunity to play again three years later in college).
 I had even successfully turned a few friends (and my father) onto Sondheim’s work.
 It was all Sondheim, all the time, baby.

 My Sondheim obsession never really let up.
 It’s been an ongoing fact of life for the better part of the last thirteen years.
 In that time, I went to college, met the person who would become my fiancée, got a theatre degree, worked professionally as an actor and dramaturg, and started working towards an MFA.
 Musical theatre is one of my most cherished things, an art form defined by joy and empathy and its limitless possibility.
-It’s not the only kind of theatre I love, though: since graduating college, I’ve fallen deeply in love with both new play development and Shakespeare, to name a few.
+It’s not the only kind of theatre I love, though: I’ve fallen deeply in love with both new play development and Shakespeare, to name just a few.
 Theatre is my calling.
 Sondheim is the reason why.